 Google Home Max Speaker

-While it is technically a smart speaker, the Google Home Max is compatible with more than 1,000 smart devices and priced around $299.
+While it is technically a smart speaker, the Google Home Max is compatible with more than 1,000 smart devices.
 It runs the versatile Google Assistant, so you can ask Max questions for hands-free advice or tell it to set a reminder for dinner.
 When you’re all the way across the room, rocking out to music, Max’s far-field voice control will still be able to pick up your commands.

 The Amazon Echo is one of the most well-known smart speakers and effectively runs as a smart hub—able to pair with thousands of third-party products, skills, and apps.
 The crisp vocals make the speaker ideal for listening to audiobooks, podcasts, and Spotify playlists.